 Trauma Intervention Programs, Inc. was founded in 1985 by Wayne Fortin who was associated with San Diego Mental Health.
 Fortin saw the need for such a program due to the numerous patients treated by his facility, though the patients had not been a primary victim.

-Fortin recruited citizen volunteers and trained them to meet the emotional and practical needs of those who were experiencing stress symptoms from a traumatic event.
-TIP's slogan, "Citizens helping citizens in crisis" aptly captures the spirit of the program as trained volunteers respond to emergency situations 7 days per week, 24 hours per day, and arrive at the scene of an incident within 20 minutes.
+Fortin recruited volunteers and trained them to meet the emotional and practical needs of those who were experiencing stress symptoms from a traumatic event.
+Trained volunteers respond to emergency situations 7 days per week, 24 hours per day, and arrive at the scene of an incident within 20 minutes.

 In 1991, TIP was the recipient of a $100,000 Harvard University and Ford Foundation grant for earning an "Innovation in State and Local Government Award".
 These funds were used to introduce the TIP program to other cities and jurisdictions.
 There are now 13 TIP affiliates serving 100 cities throughout the United States.